The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 IMPERIAL BEACH SPOTLIGHT

-One of the hottest markets in San Diego County has been Imperial Beach (also known as IB).
-Trulia recently reported trends in Imperial Beach show a 9 percent year-over-year rise in median sales price, with median home prices tracking pretty closely to San Diego County.
+One of the hottest markets in this region is Imperial Beach (also known as IB).
+Trulia recently reported trends in Imperial Beach show a 9 percent year-over-year rise in median sales price, with median home prices striking below county averages at approx. $495K.
+As seen in Trulia’s graph here, prices tend to spike late in the year and continue with peaks and valleys throughout.
+It should also be noted, only 32 homes were sold between December 2016 and March 2017—meaning there is a lot of room for growth in this market!

-In addition, the data shows only 27 percent of residents in the city own a home.
+In addition, also of interest in Trulia’s snapshot of IB, is the data which shows only 27 percent of residents in the city own a home.
 This makes the investment property market highly lucrative as most residents rent versus own.
 Investment property buyers would be smart to look at this market as it offers plenty of coastline and more bang-for-your-buck in terms of cost-per-square-foot as well.
+Zillow reports 2017 will see a 2.8 percent increase in home sale prices into 2018.

 IMPERIAL BEACH DEMOGRAPHICS